-- Press and hold the button for a moment, or press it three times within two seconds. - 2.
-Move the transmission selector lever to neutral and use the brakes to bring your vehicle to a safe stop. - 3.
-When your vehicle has stopped, move the transmission selector lever to park and switch the ignition off.
+- 1. Press and hold the button for a moment, or press it three times within two seconds to switch the ignition off. - 2.
+Shift into neutral and use the brakes to bring your vehicle to a safe stop. - 3.
+When your vehicle has stopped, shift into park (P).